vexparadox/Axilya/README.md

 - Better physics on RigidBodies
 - Handling random key presses in the Input class

-## v0.6.1 Changelog
+## v0.6.2 Changelog
-- Optimised Input, see the exampleComponent
+- Optimised Input, see the RigidBodyMove + TransformMove Class
-- New World types: Static and Tiled
 - New Sprites: Static and Animated - allows for easy animations
+- Updates to the ResourceManager
+- Added `activeScene` to Runner
+- New wiki entries!
+- New World class: Allows for CSV worlds to be loaded - `NFI`
+- New World types: Static and Tiled - `NFI`

 ## v0.6